Biden Is Now The President Elect, What's The Midstream Risk?

 President-Elect Biden has announced he plans to revert these changes.
 That would promote tax-advantaged models, something fortunate to the numerous MLP midstream companies that have been punished.

 The second is a lack of support for new pipelines, as natural gas and oil continue to be transported, adds significant strength to existing businesses.
-It's the same as cigarette regulation cementing the market position of Altria (NYSE: MO).
+It's the same as cigarette regulation cementing the market position of Altria (MO).
 That increase in value for current midstream companies, which are currently undervalued, will allow them to redirect cash to shareholders.

-For those looking to invest some of our favorite midstream company picks are Energy Transfer (NYSE: ET), Enterprise Product Partners (NYSE: EPD), Kinder Morgan (NYSE: KMI), and Williams Companies (NYSE: WMB).
+For those looking to invest some of our favorite midstream company picks are Energy Transfer (ET), Enterprise Products Partners (EPD), Kinder Morgan (KMI), and Williams Companies (WMB).

 Energy Transfer is one of the largest midstream companies with nearly $50 billion in debt and ~$15 billion in market capitalization.
 We've recently discussed the company in more detail, which you can read about here, but the company's largest issue is its debt and an over-commitment to growth capital spending.

 However, the company's DCF is incredibly strong.
-The company can paydown debt and drive its near 10% shareholder returns.
+The company can pay down debt and drive its near 10% shareholder returns.
 The company has been punished some by fears over its Dakota Access Pipeline, which remain a risk under President-Elect Biden, however, the company can cut growth capital and focus on rewards.

-Enterprise Product Partners is an MLP, taking advantage of the tax-advantaged model, but its suffered as a result.
-However, the company maintains a strong dividend of more than 9%, and if corporate taxes recover, its one of the largest midstream MLP companies.
+Enterprise Products Partners is an MLP, taking advantage of the tax-advantaged model, but it's suffered as a result.
+However, the company maintains a strong dividend of more than 9%, and if corporate taxes recover, it's one of the largest midstream MLP companies.
 As other investors see their taxes increase, the company itself will remain strong.

-That means, Enterprise Product Partners doesn't have one of the major risks that other midstream companies have.
+That means, Enterprise Products Partners doesn't have one of the major risks that other midstream companies have.

 Kinder Morgan's important and integrated oil assets are impressive.

-Lastly, is Williams Companies.
+Lastly is Williams Companies.
 Williams Companies owns one of the largest east to north-east natural gas transmission pipeline networks, the Transco pipeline system.
 The pipeline is essential in moving natural gas to support people's energy consumption and lifestyle.
 As the U.S.'s industrialized population grows, with no replacements, Transco will be immensely viable.

 Given that Transco and Williams Companies have actually seen a slight volume increase and ~1% decline in adjusted EBITDA during the pandemic, the stability of these assets is clear.
 For those who invest in these 4 companies, we expect, that even in President-Elect Biden's administration, they'll continue to drive strong returns.